 Don’t assume that a hiatal hernia is causing your chest pain or discomfort.
 It could also be a sign of heart problems or peptic ulcers.
 It’s important to see your doctor.
 Only testing can find out what is causing your symptoms.

 Gastroesophageal reflux disease (GERD) occurs when the food, liquids, and acid in your stomach end up in your esophagus.
 This can lead to heartburn or nausea after meals.
 It’s common for people with a hiatal hernia to have GERD.
 However, that doesn’t mean either condition always causes the other.
 You can have a hiatal hernia without GERD or GERD without a hernia.

-Several tests can be done to diagnose a hiatal hernia.
+Several tests can diagnose a hiatal hernia.

 Your doctor may have you drink a liquid with barium in it before taking an X-ray.
 This X-ray provides a clear silhouette of your upper digestive tract.
 The image allows your doctor to see the location of your stomach.
-If it is protruding through your diaphragm, you have a hiatal hernia.
+If it’s protruding through your diaphragm, you have a hiatal hernia.

 Your doctor may slide a thin tube in your throat and pass it down to your esophagus and stomach.
-Your doctor will be able to see if your stomach is pushing through your diaphragm.
+Your doctor will then be able to see if your stomach is pushing through your diaphragm.
 Any strangulation or obstruction will also be visible.

 - over-the-counter antacids to neutralize stomach acid

 - over-the-counter or prescription H2-receptor blockers that lower acid production

 - over-the-counter or prescription proton pump inhibitors to prevent acid production, giving your esophagus time to heal

 If medications don’t work, you might need surgery on your hiatal hernia.
 However, surgery is not commonly recommended.